 Returns Not Guaranteed

 While it is not a guarantee, a real estate investment group’s performance history may be indicative of your future investment success.
 All investments carry some risks.
-Risks can vary in relation to the investment option, tenure, capital, but not limited to.
+Risks can vary in relation to the investment option, tenure, capital, but are not limited to that.
 It is hard to ensure a “sure win” in every venture.
-But a great REIG will help you understand your risks, mitigate risks and minimize your potential loss.
+But a great REIG will help you understand your risks, mitigate risks, and minimize your potential loss.